 - VernissageTV, ‘Anne Imhof: Faust / German Pavilion, Venice Art Biennale 2017 - YouTube’, YouTube, 2017

-Inneke Taalman is a visual art student in Adelaide, South Australia
+Inneke Taalman is an emerging artist and writer in Adelaide, South Australia